The auto-enrolment solution for Northern Ireland

 It is important to note that selection of the Freestyle Option means that Members will not be part of the default Lifestyle Strategy.
 Therefore, funds will not be subject to the automatic age related switching process.
 Members should ensure that the fund(s) selected reflect their acceptance of investment risk over time.

 It is important that Members take time to understand how their money is invested and to keep their investment choices under review.
 If they are unsure about their investment options they may wish to seek independent advice.
-Details of financial advisers can be found at www.unbiased.co.uk or telephone 0800 023 6868.
+For help in finding a regulated independent financial adviser, visit the Financial Conduct Authority website.

 The value of a pension pot depends on contributions paid in, investment performance, charges and the cost of buying pension on retirement (if applicable).
 Over the years the value of investments can go up and down.
 Even if the value goes down in the short term, it would be expected to recover in the long term.